MostafaEissa/price-house-prediction-kotlin/README.md

 # House Price Prediction

-This is a simple implementation of experimenting with different ML models using Kotlin using the [California Housing Prices](https://www.kaggle.com/datasets/camnugent/california-housing-prices) dataset.
+This is a simple implementation of experimenting with different ML models using **Kotlin** using the [California Housing Prices](https://www.kaggle.com/datasets/camnugent/california-housing-prices) dataset.

+The goal of this project is to **experiment with using Kotlin** for common data science tasks such as loading and manipulating dataframes, visualizing data and training classical machine learning models.

 ## Notebooks